EXIT-SUIT/.github/README.md

 - EXIT SUIT is modular and will evolve with the user.

 - EXIT SUIT is the future of human/computer interface.

+---

+Here we will host the SDK and example projects as open source projects to enable the whole community to collaborate on EXIT-SUIT development.
+Get in touch with us on our discord if you'd like to get involved. https://discord.gg/UyR3xkXq